 If you’re looking for reasons to drink more red wine, you’ll find them.
 Seeking support for the idea that exercise is bad for you?
 Simply search the latest news.

-I’m launching this blog—and, soon, a podcast also called The Media Narrative—not because I feel that I have all the answers, but because I want to share my media discoveries and confusions and lessons I’ve learned from the masters of various platforms.
+I recently started a podcast also called The Media Narrative—and now I'm launching this blog—because I want to share my media discoveries and confusions and lessons I’ve learned from the masters of various platforms.

 And so, today, I’m joining the conversation.
 Another voice to weigh against all the others.
 The subject of media is complicated but I will try to keep my message simple.
 How do we work with media, how do the highest quality media products succeed, and how do we not only cope but prosper in an environment that can poison so easily?